infinitered/gluegun/docs/contributing.md

 # then when you need to update
 git checkout master
-git fetch upstream
+git pull upstream
+# if on your own branch
+git checkout <your branch>
-git rebase upstream/master
+git merge master

 # and here's where you'd create your branch
 git checkout -b feature/mybranch